Dr Flaviano Giorgini

 Email: fg36@le.ac.uk

-Flaviano Giorgini grew up amidst the corn fields of Indiana and pursued a BSc degree in Biological Sciences (with an emphasis in Genetics) at Purdue University.
-During his undergraduate years he worked in the laboratory of legendary biochemist Prof H. Edwin Umbarger, known as the father of feedback inhibition.
-He obtained a MA degree in Molecular Genetics at Washington University in Saint Louis (with Prof Ian Duncan in Drosophila developmental genetics) and a PhD in Genetics at the University of Washington in Seattle (with Prof Robert Braun, currently Associate Director of the Jackson Laboratory, in murine germ cell developmental genetics).
+I grew up amidst the corn fields of Indiana and pursued a BSc degree in Biological Sciences (with an emphasis in Genetics) at Purdue University.
+I obtained a MA degree in Molecular Genetics at Washington University in Saint Louis and a PhD in Genetics at the University of Washington in Seattle.

-His interest in neurodegeneration research began as a Senior Fellow in the laboratory of Dr Paul Muchowski (Gladstone Institutes, UCSF).
-His work in this group, combined with his background in genetics and model organisms, formed the basis for his current research in neurogenetics at the University of Leicester.
-He has been a Lecturer in the Department of Genetics since 2006, and in 2007 was awarded the MRC New Investigator Award.
+My interest in neurodegeneration research began as a Senior Fellow in the Department of Pharmacology (University of Washington).
+Mywork during this time, combined with my background in genetics and model organisms, formed the basis for my current research in neurogenetics at the University of Leicester.
+Starting as a Lecturer in the Department of Genetics in 2006, I became Reader in Neurogenetics in 2012, as has been Professor of Neurogenetics since 2015.

 Research